Capstone-AutoML/AutoML_Capstone/teamwork-contract.md

 ### Reviews

 All members are expected to submit a **Pull Request (PR)** for their work on the repository for the group project on [GitHub](http://github.com/).
-All PRs must be reviewed by teammates within **24 hours** of submission.
-Team members must be assigned as reviewers in GitHub.
+All PRs must be reviewed by teammates within timely manner.
+At least two team members must be assigned as reviewers in GitHub.

 Efforts should be made to distribute review opportunities evenly among all group members, aiming for an equal number of reviews per person.
 The team will review all work to ensure it meets the required quality before merging to the main branch.